AdobeDocs/campaign-standard.fr-FR/help/start/using/privacy-management.md

 * **Gestion des droits**

-Pour plus d’informations à ce sujet, voir [Consentement, Rétention et Rôles](#consent-retention-roles).
+Pour plus d’informations, consultez la section [Consentement, conservation des données et rôles](#consent-retention-roles).

 <!--This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).